 The art of linen damask weaving in Britain dates to the seventeenth century.
-It was sought after by royalty and aristocracy for the breadth of elaborate patterns it afforded – armorial bearings, royal cyphers, historic commemorative events and heraldic designs.
+It was prized by royalty and aristocracy for the breadth of elaborate patterns it afforded – armorial bearings, royal cyphers, historic commemorative events and heraldic designs.

-In the 1850s with the introduction of power loom weaving, linen damask weaving became fully automated, theoretically ending Jacquard linen damask weaving at a stroke.
-However, the power loom struggled to match its fineness and quality.
+In the 1850s, with the introduction of power loom weaving, linen damask weaving became fully automated, theoretically ending Jacquard linen damask weaving at a stroke.
+However, the power loom struggled to match its fineness, quality and soft handle.

 Hand woven linen damask continued to be prized, and survived well into the twentieth century.
+With annual orders fulfilled by John Mc Collum’s Manufactory for Buckingham Palace, Windsor, and Sandringham his client list read like the pages from Debretts.
 In Ireland it continued as a commercial craft until the end of the 1960s, from which point it has been kept alive within museum settings.
-In Scotland, Ian Dale continues the craft on a commercial basis.

 - 5 leaf: single damask